ziembor/powershellQuickStart/PITCHME.md

 # Agenda
 - What is PowerShell
-- How to apply for everyday tasks |
+- How to apply for everyday tasks
-- Running commands                             |
+- Running commands
-- The pipeline: connecting commands            |
+- The pipeline: connecting commands
-- Adding commands: function, snap-ins, modules |
+- Adding commands: function, snap-ins, modules
+---
+## Agenda
-- Objects: data by another name             |
+- Objects: data by another name
-- Formatting: how to do it properly         |
+- Formatting: how to do it properly
-- Filtering and comparison                  |
+- Filtering and comparison
-- Variables, input, output                  |
-- Simple function & script                  |
+- Simple function & script
-* Homework selection: write script for specific needs
+- Homework selection: write script for specific needs

-+++
+---
+# Homework

 I expect one week for homework done.
 In middle of that time I will organize office hours using WebEx remote conference tool.
 After homework submission date, we will meet and discuss selected works.